 - 1. Contain a minimum of thirty-five (35) hours each week.
 These hours must be classroom/laboratory teaching or office hours; - 2.
 Lunch and/or other breaks, i.e., time off the clock, cannot be included within the thirty-five (35) hours; - 3.
 In addition to regularly scheduled office hours, faculty should make every effort to honor student requests for specific appointments; - 4.
 At least two (2) hours must be scheduled on each of the five (5) workdays; - 5.
 Full-time faculty teaching on-line classes may schedule non-traditional office hours for 30 minutes per class, 2 nights a week, for up to 4 classes, but not to exceed 4 hours in a given week. - 6.
 Instructors scheduled to teach an early morning traditional and a night/evening class on the same day with additional course offerings throughout the day, may request approval to be released from a five (5) day work week.
 These requests must be initiated by the instructor, submitted in writing to the appropriate Department Chair/Director, and are reviewed/approved on a case by case basis.
 In addition, all approved request only applies to release from the requirement to schedule office hours on Friday; Instructors are expected to be on campus Monday through Thursday when students are attending classes.
 All office schedules must meet the needs of the College and its students. - 7.
-No more than five (5) consecutive hours of student contact should be scheduled.
-For the purpose of this guideline, classroom teaching hours and laboratory teaching hours, - 8.
-No more than thirty (30) hours of instructional student contact may be scheduled per week; - 9.
-If an instructor is approved to teach an extra-service (overload) class, that class must be scheduled outside the thirty-five (35) hours of the regular weekly work schedule; - 10.
+If an instructor is approved to teach an extra-service (overload) class, that class must be scheduled outside the thirty-five (35) hours of the regular weekly work schedule; - 8.
 Faculty members must be available during regularly scheduled office hours, faculty duty days, and as assigned for providing academic advisement to students.
 Faculty members may not take personal leave during any scheduled registration day or other critical demand periods as determined by Department Chair/Director, Associate Dean, Dean, or President.